 I’ve actually managed to read 52 books.
 I also believe the quality of books I’ve read slowly started increasing; they got better (judged by personal perception) and generally more thought-provoking as well.
 In the middle of the year, I was reading a lot of blog posts and only very few books for some time, which made me think I maybe wouldn’t be able to complete this “challenge” I set myself, but in the end I switched back to books and made it.
 Audiobooks while grocery shopping and cooking also helped a great deal.

-I think those books really shaped my thinking over the course of one year, so I’ll read another 52 this year.
+I feel like those books really shaped my thinking over the course of only one year, so I’ve decided to read another 52 this year.

 I’m also planning on writing about my favorites soon.